mmatyas/pegasus-docs/docs/themes/example-flixnet-ch2.md

 ## Horizontal scroll

 We have a somewhat complex layout -- scrollable items inside a scrollable item; we can't just set `focus: true` here, since that'd mean we set it for *each* row, and end up with scrolling one we don't want.
-Hovewer, every `ListView` has select-next and select-previous function we can use (`incrementCurrentIndex()`, `decrementCurrentIndex()`), and the currently selected item can be accessed through `currentItem`.
+However, every `ListView` has select-next and select-previous function we can use (`incrementCurrentIndex()`, `decrementCurrentIndex()`), and the currently selected item can be accessed through `currentItem`.

 In this case, the `currentItem` of `collectionAxis` will be the `Item` element inside `collectionAxisDelegate`: